Hudsn/morph/language.md

 You can reference any data object via its variable name.

-`src` will be the only variable available at the start of any program.
+`@in` will be the only variable available at the start of any program.
 You can access it directly, or you can use different expression types depending on the data type of the variable you're referencing.

-For example, if `src` (or any other target variable) is an integer, float, string, or boolean, you can only access it directly via its name.
+For example, if `@in` (or any other target variable) is an integer, float, string, or boolean, you can only access it directly via its name.

-If your target variable is an object with sub-fields, you can access them via `.` path notation, such as `src.my_field.my_nested_field`
+If your target variable is an object with sub-fields, you can access them via `.` path notation, such as `@in.my_field.my_nested_field`

 If your target variable is an array, you can reference a specific index with `[int]` notation, such as `myarray[4]` or `myarr[2+2]`

-You can also combine these.
+You can also chain these ways of accessing data.
 For example, if you set a variable that is an object with an array inside it, you can access an index of that array like: `myobj.nested_arr[0]`

 ## SET Statements
 `SET` statments are the only way to create and set variables in Morph.